osmosis-labs/osmosis/x/validator-preference/README.md

   - Unstake the existing tokens (run the same unbond logic as cosmos-sdk staking).
   - Update the validator distribution weights.
   - Stake the tokens based on the new weights.
+  - Redelegate their current delegation to the currently configured set.
 - Give users a single message to delegate {X} tokens, according to their validator-set preference distribution.
 - Give users a single message to undelegate {X} tokens, according to their validator-set preference distribution.
 - Give users a single message to claim rewards from everyone on their preference list.
-- If a user does not have a validator-set preference list set and has is attempting to delegate do the following;
+- If the delegator has not set a validator-set preference list then the validator set, then it defaults to their current validator set.
-  - Make their preference list default to their current staking distribution.
-- If a user has no preference list and no staking, then return error for messages.
+- If a user has no preference list and has not staked, then these messages / queries return errors.

 ## Calculations